 Magical Girl Queenliness Test

 A Magical Girl trope.
 Usually more heavily linked to the Cute Witch and older depictions of Magical Girls, especially travelers from other realms or planets, than other types of magical girls.
 Basically the protagonist is a magic user who is a candidate to become Queen back in her home realm/planet/whatever.
 She has come to Earth as part of a test of character to prove she is queen material, either by making the world a better place with her magic, or by directly competing with a (usually friendly) rival (who often is at least somewhat of a Dark Magical Girl) to accrue some sort of Plot Coupon to prove her worthiness.
 That or it is just tradition for magical princesses to spend some time on Earth before they can become queen.
 While doing so she usually lives with some Muggle Foster Parents who may or may not know she is magical.
-Not all magical travellers have this plot element, some of them just visit earth out of curiosity and others are sent there to make it a better place or reconnect it with their home realm which may be in jeopardy but don't have the Queen competition element (so this trope doesn't include Princesses who would become queen anyway regardless of if they ever visited the planet e.g. Magical Princess Minky Momo and Sally the Witch who are magical princesses and Earth visitors, but aren't being specifically tested, don't count - Sally does have magical tests, but these are in regards to her magical skills than her queenly aptitude).
+Not all magical travelers have this plot element, some of them just visit earth out of curiosity and others are sent there to make it a better place or reconnect it with their home realm which may be in jeopardy but don't have the Queen competition element (so this trope doesn't include Princesses who would become queen anyway regardless of if they ever visited the planet e.g. Magical Princess Minky Momo and Sally the Witch who are magical princesses and Earth visitors, but aren't being specifically tested, don't count — Sally does have magical tests, but these are in regards to her magical skills than her queenly aptitude).
 Note if the Magical Girl in question never leaves her realm but is still competing for Queendom then she probably does count, but visiting Earth is fairly common to this trope.
 There may be a Secret Test of Character involved.

 open/close all folders